Vestibular atelectasis (VA)

 The association between bilateral vestibular loss and pressure sensitivity seems to us to be quite a stretch.
 It would seem that these authors are reporting the combination of lack of lateral canal function, and preserved something else -- perhaps utricular function.
 We would like to see more anatomy.

-Vestibular atelectasis is obviously a possible cause of vestibular disturbance, but it remains poorly characterized as of 2019.
+Vestibular atelectasis is obviously a possible cause of vestibular disturbance, but it remains poorly characterized as of 2020.
 Most papers are either case reports, unencumbered by any anatomic evidence.
+A recent development are papers about 3T delayed contrast MRI of the inner ear.
+Lots more work needs to be done here.

 There does appear to be a small group of patients with both vestibular loss of their canal function, and pressure sensitivity.